 10. Bubbles are your friend and may save your life.

-Though the bubbles created help the welding process they can also cause trouble.
-There are always more bubbles produced than needed and underwater creates an uncontrollable unstable environment so often the bubbles fly upward and block visibility.
+Though the bubbles created help the welding process, they can also cause trouble.
+There are always more bubbles produced than needed and being underwater creates an uncontrollable and unstable environment; therefore, the bubbles often fly upward and block visibility.
 These bubbles could also increase the risk of a failed mission and a final result of it all collapsing.